 Higher Education Achievement Report (HEAR)

 All DMU undergraduate students and taught postgraduate students receive the Higher Education Achievement Report (HEAR) when they graduate.
-All enrolled undergraduates are issued with a draft copy of their HEAR during their first term; this draft copy is updated annually.
+All enrolled undergraduates are issued with a draft copy of their HEAR during their first term; this draft copy is updated regularly.